-Housing Market Area (HMA) - Geographical area defined by household demand and preferences for housing.
+Housing Market Area (HMA) - geographical area defined by household demand and preferences for housing.
 It reflects the key functional linkages between places where people live and work.
 The Nottingham Core Housing Market Area consists of Broxtowe, Erewash, Gedling, Nottingham City and Rushcliffe.
 (Hucknall is part of Greater Nottingham but is in Ashfield, which is within the Nottingham Outer Housing Market Area.)

 Housing Need - the level of housing need as measured by the Government's "standard method".
-For Nottingham City, this also includes a 35% uplift to the base calculation, due to Nottingham City being one of the 20 largest urban areas in England.
-The Government published a draft new standard methodology in July 2024.
+For Nottingham City, under the 2023 National Planning Policy Framework this included a 35% uplift to the base calculation, due to Nottingham City being one of the 20 largest urban areas in England.
+The Government published a revised National Planning Policy Framework and standard methodology in December 2024.
 This uses an area's housing stock as its base rather than the 2014 household projections.
 It continues to apply an affordability uplift but removes the 35% uplift for the 20 largest urban areas in England.